SSWConsulting/SSW.CodeAuditor/CONTRIBUTING.md

 ## Running the Project

+1. Chat with @tombui99 to setup the `env` files locally for the UI and API

-1. To run the web UI, open your terminal in Visual Studio or Visual Studio Code and type the following:
+2. To run the web UI, open your terminal in Visual Studio or Visual Studio Code and type the following:
 ``` bash
 $ cd ui
 $ npm i
 $ npm run dev
 ```

-2. To build your docker image, first make sure that Docker is running then type the following in your terminal:
+3. To build your docker image, first make sure that Docker is running then type the following in your terminal:
 ``` bash
 $ cd docker
 $ docker build -t sswconsulting/codeauditor .
 ```

-3. To run the Firebase API, type the following in your terminal:
+4. To run the Firebase API, type the following in your terminal:
 ``` bash
 $ cd api
 $ npm i